Web Programming and Information Architecture

 The Career Pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
 All students get an MLIS degree.

-This career pathway concentrates on the theories and supporting techniques related to the design, building, and management of information systems and Web applications.
+This career pathway concentrates on the theories, basic concepts and tools, and supporting techniques related to the design, building, and management of information systems and Web applications.
 These include:

 - Design and development of user-centered information systems in a variety of information environments